shopware/shopware/src/Docs/api/examples.md

 ```
 /api/product/term=shopware
 ```
 Builds a search query for the product entity.
-The api uses different fields (which are marked in the entity definition with the \Shopware\Framework\ORM\Write\Flag\SearchRanking flag) for the query execution.
+The api uses different fields (which are marked in the entity definition with the \Shopware\Core\Framework\ORM\Write\Flag\SearchRanking flag) for the query execution.

 ## Advanced mode
 To send complex conditional queries to the api, it is required to use the `/api/search/{entity}` endpoint.